Under His Knife

 Kala squeezed her eyes shut when she felt the sting of the blade.
 She held her breath, trying to calm her racing heart as the incision was made and a small square of her blue skin was carefully peeled back, revealing the purple tissue underneath and the foreign grey of plastic that was implanted there.

 Treta worked quickly and carefully, using the giant knife as if it were the thinnest of scalpels.
 In a method known only by him, he was able to maintain the appropriate pressure on the small chip’s panel and in one fluid motion he lifted the device from her skin, holding it poised on the flat of his knife.

 “Don’t move yet.”
 His voice was low and serious.
 Kala stayed where she was.
 His hand lifted from her head and picked up a small petri dish that had been sitting on the table.
 The chip was placed inside and set carefully down.
-Then, using the blade he gently rolled the skin back down to where it had been.
-The dagger was set aside and a handkerchief pulled from his pocked was applied to the area.
+Then, using the blade he gently rolled the skin back to where it had been.
+The dagger was set aside and a handkerchief pulled from his pocket was was used to cover the wound.

 Leaning back, he released his hold on Kala and, placing her hand on the kerchief, instructed her to apply pressure.

 Even after the captain stepped away she could still feel his weight upon her.
 Kala's face was flushed and all she could do was hold his handkerchief against her neck and stare blankly at the desk.